Product Development: How to Create a Market Product Grid?

-• Diversification: Businesses grow by coming up with new products and markets.
+• Diversification: Expansion occurs by developing new products for new markets.

 market product grid